• Skip to main content

 The sweetness of Dia de los Muertos and the memory of departed loved ones is each bite.

 Tamales Dulces (or Sweet Tamales) are composed of both fruits and nuts.
-This dessert tamale is often found on Dia de los Muertos ofrendas, or altars.
+This dessert tamale is often found on Dia de los Muertos ofrendas, or day of the dead altars.

 Buñuelos, or Mexican Fritters, stacked up next to a rolling pin.